-In North Carolina, more than 45 percent of police and more than 2,400 first responders and telecommunicators are now trained in CIT.
+In North Carolina, more than 11,000 officers and more than 2,400 first responders and telecommunicators are now trained in CIT.
 Designed to improve safety, CIT can help de-escalate crisis situations, direct individuals to appropriate behavioral health services, strengthen ties with the community and reduce arrests.

 Vaya’s CIT program